-Information About Elementary School Visits
+Information About School And Skype Visits

 I thrive on meeting my readers!
 I enjoy doing school visits with children in grades K-through 6th Grade.
 My programs are always tailored to fit each audience I speak to.
 Here, though, are a few topics I cover: